Narco-submarine: 2000s

 In 2009, the U.S. detected "as many as sixty" submarine related events, and calculated they were moving as much as a ton of cocaine daily.
 In the same year, three submarines were seized on the shores of the Pacific coast, loaded with 1.5 tons of cocaine.
-The Colombian navy had intercepted or discovered thirty-three submarines by 2009.
+The Colombian Navy had intercepted or discovered thirty-three submarines by 2009.

 2010s

-After the November 5, 2010 arrest of Harold Mauricio Poveda, a key Mexican–Colombian link, exigent interrogation methods revealed FARC (the Revolutionary Armed Forces of Colombia) were behind the construction of submarines and were collaborating with the Sinaloa Cartel to fund their activities.
+After the November 5, 2010 arrest of Harold Mauricio Poveda, a key Mexican–Colombian link, enhanced interrogation revealed that the FARC (Revolutionary Armed Forces of Colombia) were behind the construction of submarines and were collaborating with the Sinaloa Cartel to fund their activities.

 In 2012, United States Coast Guard officials expressed concerns such vessels could potentially be used for terrorism.

 In 2015, the largest recorded seizure was after a cargo of 7.7 t was seized on a semi-submersible by USCGC Stratton.

 In 2016, the U.S. Coast Guard seized a semi-submersible in international waters about 300 miles west of Panama, carrying about 6 tons of cocaine with a street value of about $200 million to U.S. customers.

 In 2017, the U.S. Coast Guard detained a semi-submersible off the coast of Texas carrying 3800 lb of cocaine, and on 13 November the US Coast Guard located and seized another one off the coast of Panama.